Thought for Today webadmin Thought for Today webadmin

 Thought for Today

-Stay safe, think about what you believe, trust God,
+Stay safe, pray for peace, trust God,

 Pastor Ray